PlanQK/planqk-platform-docs/src/docs/getting-started/sdk-reference.md

 pip install --upgrade planqk-quantum
 ```

+## Quantum Backends

+### IonQ Quantum simulator
+GPU-accelerated idealized simulator supporting up to 29 qubits,
+using the same set of gates IonQ provide on its quantum hardware—a great place to preflight jobs before running them on an actual quantum computer.

+### IonQ Harmony
+The IonQ Harmony is a trapped ion quantum computer and is dynamically reconfigurable in software to use up to 11 qubits.
+All qubits are fully connected, meaning you can run a two-qubit gate between any pair.
+For details see the [specification](https://ionq.com/quantum-systems/harmony)

+### IonQ Aria
+IonQ Aria is IonQ's latest generation of trapped-ion quantum computer.
+With a 23-qubit dynamically reconfigurable system.
+For details see the [specification](https://ionq.com/quantum-systems/aria)

+### :eyes: Coming Soon

+We are working on adding more quantum backends to the PlanQK Platform.
+The following backends are coming soon:

+- IBM Quantum
+- Rigetti

+Is your favorite backend missing?
+[Let us know](https://join.slack.com/t/planqk-platform/shared_invite/zt-1b4899wqr-xqOYLSCr8KqYkREi251NxQ&#41)

 ## What's next?
 Check out the [Tutorial on how to create a PlanQK Service using the `planqk-quantum` library](../../tutorials/tutorial-qiskit.md).